slflores0911/CodePathPrework/README.md

 I had more diffculty recording the walkthrough, I think this project was quite fun and the instructions were very clear!

+## App Brainstorming
+Reddit, Spotify, Everand.
+ - User interface is fantastic.
+ - the ability to create specific libraries/ playlists for favorite songs/ books (Spotify and Everand). with reddit you can also be apart of various groups/ communities that are seperate from one another.
+ - I like the organization of every app, caterogized into different menus allows for ease of use.

 ## License

     Copyright [2024] [Samantha Flores]